soravassi/soravassi.github.io/index.md

  <div class="float-child">

-   <div><p>Currently I work with Salesforce Development at BTG Pactual, the largest investment bank in Latin America.
+   <p>Currently I work with Salesforce Development at BTG Pactual, the largest investment bank in Latin America.
 I have also worked with Data Analysis and Business Intelligence using tools like Python and Power BI.
-In this website I plan to post some of my personal projects.</p></div>
+In this website I plan to post some of my personal projects.</p>
         </div>
   </div>